View

 Storybook

-View is the most used layout utility in Reshaped as it provides the most common functionality required for building layouts.
-It can be used to apply common styles based on the design tokens provided by Reshaped and handles a lot of layout edge cases that you would have to solve yourself when using flexbox directly.
+View is the most common layout utility in Reshaped as it provides common functionality required for building layouts.
+It can be used to apply styles based on the design tokens provided by Reshaped and handles many layout edge cases that you would have to solve yourself when using flexbox directly.

-View gives you access to multiple flex-based properties, like direction, gap, align for align-items, justify for justyfy-content and wrap.
-When either of these properties is applied, View automatically turns on flexbox mode and starts behaving like one.
+View gives you access to multiple flex-based properties, like direction, gap, align for align-items, justify for justify-content, and wrap.
+When any of these properties are applied, View automatically turns on flexbox mode and starts behaving like one.

 <View align="center" gap={2} direction="row">